 Fundraise to End ALS

-The goal of the My-State Trek is to raise money for ALS research to end ALS.
+The goal of the Tri-State Trek is to raise money for ALS research to end ALS.

 Although the event itself is full of amazing moments and community togetherness, fundraising for ALS

 is the most important aspect of the Tri-State Trek.
 Just remember: regardless